 Naracoorte South Primary has several specialist teachers who teach a range of subjects to students from reception to year seven.
-Currently students attend physical education lessons in our purpose built gymnasium, take drama lessons in our performing arts suite, engage in STEM lessons and learn Indonesian.
-Upper primary students also receive specialist instructions in History.
+Currently students attend physical education lessons in our purpose built gymnasium, take drama lessons in our performing arts suite, engage in HASS lessons and learn Indonesian.
+All students have Specialist IT lessons in our computer suite.

 Students can choose from a range of extra-curricular and school based activities which cater to a wide range of skills and interests.
 Students can be part of the choir, learn a woodwind or brass instrument or join the drama club.
 Year fours have the opportunity to learn the recorder each year.
 At break times, there are several clubs students can join, including gardening and coding club, and after school sports include netball, football and cricket.

 Our well-being team, including a student counsellor and the Pastoral Care Worker, work out of the Wellbeing Centre to support students and families.
 The centre includes a meeting space and room for visiting specialists to meet with students, teachers and families.
 Students can receive one on one support as required or may be part of intervention programs such as What’s the Buzz to develop social and emotional skills.

 Our Special Projects committee has designed and created a range of natural play spaces to complement our existing recreational spaces.
 Children were integral to the design process, with all children invited to submit a design, the winning entries on which the spaces have been modelled.